 Note: if the patient is distressed with acute pulmonary oedema, start treatment before investigations.

 Initial investigations which will help make a diagnosis in most cases:

 - ECG - cardiac arrhythmias, infarction or hypertrophy.

-- Liver function tests - albumin and protein levels.
+- LFTs - albumin and protein levels.

-- Bedside echocardiography for a sick patient may help identify the cause of cardiac dysfunction, eg ventricular failure, cardiac tamponade or large pulmonary embolus.
+- Bedside echocardiography for a sick patient may help identify the cause of cardiac dysfunction - eg, ventricular failure, cardiac tamponade or large pulmonary embolus.